pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     .. method:: readinto(b)

-        :param b: bytearray or array instace
+        :param b: bytearray or array instance
         :return: Number of byte read

-        Read up to len(b) bytes into bytearray b and return the number of bytes read.
+        Read up to len(b) bytes into bytearray *b* and return the number of bytes read.

         .. versionadded:: 2.5